lizhanmit/learning-notes/data-stream-development-with-apache-spark-kafka-and-spring-boot-note/data-stream-development-with-apache-spark-kafka-and-spring-boot-note.md

 ![stream-pattern.png](img/stream-pattern.png)

-**For the use case, this is the interaction pattern that will be used for Meetup RSVPs.**
+**For the Meetup RSVPs use case, this is the interaction pattern that will be used.**

 ![interaction-pattern-used-for-meetup-rsvps.png](img/interaction-pattern-used-for-meetup-rsvps.png)